GoogleChromeLabs/sw-precache/README.md

 _Default_: `''`

 #### runtimeCaching [Array&#x27e8;Object&#x27e9;]
-Used to configure runtime caching for dynamic content.
+Configures runtime caching for dynamic content.
 If you use this option, the `sw-toolbox` library configured with the caching strategies you specify will automatically be included in your generated service worker file.